Do wisdom teeth have to be removed?

 Focus on: Children’s Dental Health

 Dental decay is the most common infectious disease currently experienced by Australian children.
 Dental decay is a preventable condition however, by the age of six, over half of all Australian children will have at least one decayed tooth.
-Infection and toothache caused by dental decay is presently the second most co
+Infection and toothache caused by dental decay is presently the second most common cau

 Don’t lose your entitlement to claim dental expenses